-On April 29th during formation, the Naval Science Department announced the winners of the Naval Science NJROTC awards for the 2020-2021 school year.
+On April 29th during formation, in prep school the Science Department announced the winners of the Naval Science NJROTC awards for the 2020-2021 school year.
 Please join us in congratulating our students who earned awards and scholarships this year.

 Please join us to congratulate our Admiral Farragut Academy Upper School cadets on the regiment who were recently promoted on May 6, 2021, and previously during the school year.
 We also listed academic awards as well.
 View the promotion lists below.

 Personnel Advancement Requirement (PAR) Sheets are what the Naval Science Department of Admiral Farragut Academy uses to show whether or not a cadet has shown the necessary leadership skills and knowledge of naval science-related topics needed to rank up.

 Regimental Training Officer John Young ‘22 wrote this article to explain how PAR sheets work, and why they are important.

 It is with great pleasure that we introduce the Regimental Leadership Staff for the 2nd semester of the 2020-21 prep school year.
 The regimental commander and regimental staff have proven themselves through their commitment to naval science, leadership, academics, and their desire to improve the Farragut corps of cadets.
 These are the kinds of events that cadets at a prep school boarding school work very hard towards.
 We look forward to seeing what they’ll accomplish!
 Read more